Skip to main content

 Sunsetting Instruments and Guidelines

-Consistent with the Australian Government’s best practice regulation requirements for sunsetting instruments, ASIC has assessed the operation of the Class Order in consultation with affected stakeholders and has certified that it is operating effectively and efficiently.
+Consistent with the Australian Government’s best practice regulation requirements for sunsetting instruments, the Treasury has assessed that the regulation is operating effectively and efficiently.
+Therefore, under the Government’s best practice requirements, a Regulation Impact Statement (RIS) is not required for remaking this Regulation.

 Aust Gov